 The autonomic nervous system is the portion of our brain that coordinates how our organs (heart, circulation, lungs, intestines, bladder, kidneys, and liver) function, how intensely we react emotionally, how our hormones are regulated, and how our immune system functions.
 Understanding if the autonomic system is functioning correctly is often the key to many medical puzzles.

 The ANS is often referred to as the “automatic” nervous system in that its functions are not under voluntary control.
 And with such a major influence over the body, an imbalance in autonomic function is quite frequently a component of many chronic symptoms or illnesses.

 Your autonomic nervous system may not always work correctly.
 A poorly functioning autonomic nervous system can be from damage to the nerves themselves, medications, and even from an imbalance of intestinal bacteria called SIBO, small intestine bacterial overgrowth.

 Damage to the autonomic nervous system can occur from physical traumas such as concussions, traumatic brain injuries, chemotherapy, radiation therapy, stroke, infections, or brain surgery.
 We now know autonomic damage can also occur from intensely negative emotional traumas.

-The best understood example is known as Takotsubo Cardiomyopathy, the phenomenon otherwise known as “dying of a broken heart”.
-Intensely negative traumas such as death of a loved one, molestation or rape, fear, divorce, great financial loss all can damage the autonomic nervous system.
+The best-understood example is known as Takotsubo cardiomyopathy, the phenomenon otherwise known as “dying of a broken heart”.
+Intensely negative traumas such as the death of a loved one, molestation or rape, fear, divorce, and great financial loss all can damage the autonomic nervous system.

 In addition to trauma, excessive consumption of nutrients such as omega-6 fatty acids (found in soy oil and other vegetable oils) or carbohydrates can lead to damage through a process known as overnutrition.
-Additional damage can occur through the “leaky gut” damage of bacterial overgrowth (SIBO), omega-3 fatty acid deficiency, toxin exposure (chronic alcoholism, heavy metal exposure, pollutants).
+Additional damage can occur through the “leaky gut” damage of bacterial overgrowth (SIBO), omega-3 fatty acid deficiency, and toxic exposure (chronic alcoholism, heavy metal exposure, pollutants).

 Any of these conditions can subtly affect your autonomic nervous system causing your stomach not to empty correctly, giving you a sense of elevated hunger that is relieved by eating.